-3. Gedling's Heritage - an overview
+3. Gedling Borough's Heritage - an overview

 Gedling Borough is one of seven districts in Nottinghamshire.
 Formed by the 1974 local government reorganisation, it covers an area of 120 square km from the Trent Valley in the south east to the edge of Sherwood Forest in the northwest.
-Its urban area adjoins the City of Nottingham and forms part of the Greater Nottingham conurbation, while its rural area covers eleven diverse parishes, ranging in size, function and geography.
-The Borough is home to 115,900 people1 - it takes its name from the village of Gedling, once a separate settlement at its heart, but now part of the conurbation area.
+Its urban area adjoins the City of Nottingham and forms part of the Greater Nottingham conurbation, while its rural area covers a number of diverse parishes, ranging in size, function and geography.
+The Borough is home to 115,900 people - it takes its name from the village of Gedling, once a separate settlement at its heart, but now part of the conurbation area.

 Reference to the Borough as a whole entity dates only from its creation in 1974.
-But its component settlements have a rich and varied history dating back to Anglo-Saxon times.
+But its component settlements have a history dating back to Anglo-Saxon times, while there are also many sites of archaeological significance throughout the Borough dating from prehistoric times, such as the Scheduled Ancient Monument site at Fox Wood near Calverton and Woodborough.

 Arnold is the Borough's administrative and retail centre, situated on the southwestern border adjacent to the City of Nottingham.
-The earliest written record of the town can be found in the Domesday Survey, where it is referred to as Ernehale - a place frequented by eagles - though there is evidence of settlement in the area from Bronze Age times.
+Evidence of settlement in the area dates back to the late Bronze Age, with defensive earthworks having been discovered in what is now the Killisick area of the town.
+The Angles settled here around 600 AD giving it the name Ernehale - a place frequented by eagles - while the area was invaded by Danes in 868AD.
+The earliest written record of Ernehale can be found in the Domesday Survey.
 The town now functions primarily as a suburb of Nottingham but it has a rich and varied history kept alive by an active local history group.